World Foraminifera Database

 Navigating this catalogue starts with clicking on one of six choices which you find in the top left corner of each page:

-- Introduction: will lead you this introductory section
+- Intro: will lead you this introductory section

-- Search taxa: will lead to a query page through which all taxon pages can be accessed
+- Species: will lead to a query page through which all taxon pages can be accessed

 - Checklist: will lead to a query page in which a geounit can directly be picked if the exact name of the unit is already known.
 This way a list of taxa for a given area can be found quickly.

-- Literature: will lead to a query page for references of Foraminifera literature.
+- Sources: will lead to a query page for References of Foraminifera literature.

 - Login: only available to editors.